1 RIGHTS AND PRIVILEGES OF MEMBERS

 4 PERSONAL BUOYANCY

-ALL MEMBERS, their guests and visitors shall wear a lifejacket conforming to BS EN ISO 12402-3:2006+A1:2010 (or previously issued equivalent standard) or a buoyancy aid of the correct weight size for the individual whilst sailing or afloat on Pennington Flash.
-Wet suits do not meet the requirements of this byelaw.
-However, the use of personal buoyancy for competent, experienced windsurfers shall be a matter of personal choice.
-Junior members and children under the age of 18 shall, when windsurfing, wear a buoyancy aid or an appropriate harness providing buoyancy when afloat.
+All members their guests and visitors shall wear a lifejacket or a buoyancy aid of the correct weight size for the individual whilst sailing or afloat on Pennington Flash.
+Wetsuits do not meet the requirements of this bylaw.
+However the use of personal buoyancy for competent, experienced windsurfers shall be a matter of personal choice.
+Junior members and children under the age of eighteen shall, when windsurfing, wear a buoyancy aid or an appropriate harness providing buoyancy at all times when afloat.

 Every boat shall have adequate buoyancy to enable it to support itself and crew when submerged.
 Buoyancy shall conform and be tested in accordance with Class Rules where appropriate.

-The classes of boat sailed in the Handicap and Development fleet shall be restricted to monohull dinghies under 21 feet LOA, and multihulls adapted for sailing by disabled people at the discretion of the Management Committee.
+The classes of boat sailed in the Handicap and Development fleet shall be restricted to dinghies under 6.4 meters / 21 feet L.O.A. and multihulls designed for sailing by disabled people at the discretion of the Management Committee.

-It is a condition of membership that members carry out their duties as OOD, assistant OOD or rescue assistant on the appointed day(s) as set out in the appropriate duty rota.
-Any member who is unable to fulfil his or her duty shall be responsible for arranging a suitable replacement and recording such a change on the appropriate duty rota.
+It is a condition of membership that members carry out their duties as O.O.D., assistant O.O.D. or rescue assistant on the appointed day(s) as set out in the appropriate duty rota.
+Any member who is unable to fulfill his or her duty shall be responsible for arranging for a suitable replacement and recording such a change on the appropriate duty rota.

 9 BOAT BERTHS

 Members must register all boats with the Honorary Membership Secretary and request a berth from the Berthing Officer before using them on the water.
-The payment of a membership fee with boat shall entitle those covered by the membership to one boat berth at the club and to launch/sail any number of other boats.
+The payment of a membership fee shall entitle those covered by the membership to one boat berth, two for family memberships, at the Club and to launch and sail any number of other boats.
 Each boat on a berth must be securely tied down.
 The Management Committee reserves the right to move boats on the dinghy park when it is deemed necessary.
 They undertake to notify the owner as soon as is practicable.

 10 PERMITTED HOURS FOR THE SALE OF INTOXICATING LIQUOR